-At 1.28 miles across, and 212 feet high, the Walkway Over the Hudson the longest elevated pedestrian bridge in the world.
-With access from either side of the river, this New York State Historic Park gives visitors a birds’ eye views of the Hudson River and nearby mountains.
+At 1.28 miles across, and 212 feet high, the Walkway Over the Hudson is the longest elevated pedestrian bridge in the world.
+With access from either side of the river, this New York State Historic Park gives visitors a bird’s-eye view of the Hudson River and nearby mountains.

 Eleanor Roosevelt was known as the ‘First Lady of the World’.
 Not only did she serve as First Lady, but she also advocated for women’s and civil rights.
 Eleanor was the chair of the UN Commission on Human Rights which drafted the Universal Declaration of Human Rights.
 Visit her own personal oasis at the Val-Kill Cottage just up the road from the FDR sites.

 A truly unique spot is Trevor Zoo.
-It is America’s only AZA accredited zoo located at and ran by a high school.
-Students from Millbrook School care for more than 180 exotic and indigenous animals including eight endangered species.
+It is America’s only AZA-accredited zoo located at and ran by a high school.
+Students from Millbrook School care for more than 180 exotic and indigenous animals including ten endangered species.
 Meeting the students and animals in this intimate zoo setting is a memorable experience for anyone who visits.

 Dia Art Foundation's collection is housed in a naturally lit, 300,000 square-foot facility, including art from the 1960s to the present.
 It is one of the largest exhibition spaces in the country for modern and contemporary art.
 Enjoy large-scale installations from renowned artists such as Richard Serra, Dan Flavin and Agnes Martin.

 The Culinary Institute of America is an institution made up of five campuses, with Hyde Park being the largest and primary of the group.
-It is the only located on the east coast and welcomes visitors to enjoy student-led tours as well as dining in one of their amazing restaurants open to the public.
+It is the only campus located on the east coast and welcomes visitors to enjoy student-led tours, culinary classes, as well as dining in one of their amazing restaurants.

 Sure, there are plenty of shooting grounds around the US, but did you know that Orvis Sandanona in Millbrook is the oldest permitted shotgun club in the country?
 The pristine grounds and fully-catered lodge offer a top-notch location for corporate outings, an individual sporting experience, private instruction or even a bachelor or bachelorette party!